 Molecular analysis: Our molecular strategy is limited because we use a pre-selected DNA and RNA panel instead of complete sequencing and expression analysis.
 However, our target DNA and RNA panel includes a substantial set of genes associated with various aspects of HSC biology.
 Furthermore, we will isolate and preserve DNA and RNA samples to extend our analysis if needed.

-Engraftment failure in humanized mice: Engraftment failure may happen when HSCs are transplanted into immunodeficient mice, especially with low numbers of transplanted cells and high levels of T-cells (GVHD response).
+Engraftment failure in humanized mice: Engraftment failure may happen when HSCs are transplanted into immunodeficient mice, especially with low numbers of transplanted cells and high levels of T-cells, which is a graft versus host disease (GVHD) response.
 We will employ a magnetic bead separation (MACS) technique to positively select and enrich UCB-derived CD34+ HSCs to improve engraftment success.
 We will isolate and enrich CD34+ cells through positive selection.
-However, suppose the purity threshold is not achieved.
-In that case, we will employ a second separation step to deplete T-cells through negative selection (EasySep™ Human T Cell Isolation Kit, StemCell, USA), minimizing cell loss and potential GVHD response in mice.
+However, if the purity threshold is not achieved, we will employ a second separation step to deplete T-cells through negative selection (EasySep™ Human T Cell Isolation Kit, StemCell, USA), minimizing cell loss and potential GVHD response in mice.